Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: N/A (presentations)

 HOMEWORK: Added ArrayList of rooms in the order they would be in the game.

+### 6/6/23

+CLASSWORK: Tried to get the ArrayList to work

+HOMEWORK: Created LoadingRoom that would go in the beginning of the room.
+Created a new NPC "Guide" that would display dialogue and try to make the game more interactive.
+Added Guide to RestoreRoom as well